-In well-established UMN lesions of brain or spinal cord, hyperreflexia, increased extremity tone, and a positive Babinski sign (great toe extension with lateral plantar stimulation) are seen on examination.
+In well-established UMN lesions of brain or spinal cord, hyperreflexia, increased extremity tone and a positive Babinski sign (great toe extension with lateral plantar stimulation) are seen on examination.

 Note: The anterior horn of the spinal cord forms the connection between the upper and lower motor neurons.
 Conditions that affect these cells can cause exam findings of both UMN and LMN and spare sensory neurons.
-There is a limited number of disease processes that affect this area: amyotrophic lateral sclerosis (ALS) or "Lou-Gehrig's disease", enterovirus D68, polio, West Nile virus, and in children, acute flaccid myelitis.
+There is a limited number of disease processes that affect this area: amyotrophic lateral sclerosis (ALS) or "Lou-Gehrig's disease", enterovirus D68, polio, West Nile virus, and, in children, acute flaccid myelitis.
 These are rare conditions and require expert consultation where available.
-Only 29 cases of polio have been reported worldwide in 2018.